freebsd/freebsd-quarterly/2020q3/foundation.md

 During the third quarter of 2020, Foundation staff continued improving and monitoring the Project's CI infrastructure, and working with experts to fix the failing builds and the regressions found by tests.
-The seting up of dedicated VM host for running tests is completed.
+The setting up of dedicated VM host for running tests is completed.
 New feature developments and the CI staging environment is in progress.
 We are also working with other teams in the Project for their testing needs.
 For example, tests of